bigomics/omicsplayground-doc/README.rst

-Omics Playground: Visualization, analytics and exploration of Omics Data
+Omics Playground: A comprehensive self-service platform
 ================================================================================

-Omics Playground: A comprehensive self-service platform for visualization, analytics and exploration of Big Omics Data
+A for visualization, analytics and exploration of Big Omics Data
 --------------------------------------------------------------------------------

 The Omics Playground is a user-friendly and interactive web-based platform